 The different ways of transforming hues into a variety of colors.
 A tint is a hue mixed with white, while a shade is a hue mixed with black.
 A tone mixes a hue with black and white.

 Once you’ve got to grips with the different colors, you can start using your knowledge to build out color schemes.
 A color scheme is simply the way colors are combined or arranged.

 A palette comprising just one hue, with different tones or shades.
 Think Oreo’s different shades of blue.

 A palette made from colors that complement each other, as seen in agricultural firm John Deere’s brand color palette of greens and yellow.

 Colors that are opposite each other on the wheel.
 When used side-by-side they can help you create a stand out color scheme.
 Think 7 Up’s logo.

 Also known as “split-complementary” this palette takes two adjacent colors on the wheel, and matches them with a color on the opposite side.

 A palette built from three colors taken from evenly-spaced parts of the wheel.
 Burger King’s red, blue and yellow is a classic example.

 Choosing and testing your brand color palette

-It’s also worth researching how your colors compare to those of your competitors – too similar to competing brands, and you risk getting lost in the crowd – and what your colors mean in a global context.
-For example, in France and Germany yellow denotes envy, whereas in the UK green is a traditionally envious color.
+It’s also worth researching how your business colors compare to your competitors – and whether they’re going to make you stand out – and what your business’s color palette means in a global context.
+For example, in France and Germany yellow denotes envy, while in the UK green is the traditionally envious color.